haikus-in-c/haikus-in-c/2013.8/find_unique_element/README.txt

 ds.h - a set of data structure implementations for the following:
 Binary Search Trees
 Red-Black Trees
-(Hypothetical) Fixed-Size BST - ends up using too much memory Skip Lists
+(Hypothetical) Fixed-Size BST - ends up using too much memory and not working very well.
+Not mentioned in the blog as a result.
+Skip Lists

 Contains methods for inserting, searching, printing to console, and memory cleanup.
-Doesn't contain any methods for single element deletion.
+Doesn't contain any methods for single element deletion, as that was not relevant to the problem.